What do you want to learn?

 Alternatively, if you sell skincare products and your customers reach all corners of the country, then distributing your inventory to major hubs or densely populated areas would be a more efficient option.

-When it comes to whether you should split your inventory between ecommerce fulfillment centers, there is not always a clear-cut answer.
+When it comes to whether you should split your inventory between ecommerce fulfilment centres, there is not always a clear-cut answer.
 Under the right circumstances, shipping orders from multiple warehouses can save you time and money, creating a win-win for both you and your customers.

-However, you must consider whether warehousing costs, transportation costs to fulfillment centers, and the number of SKUs you have would be offset by the reduced shipping costs.
+However, you must consider whether warehousing costs, transportation costs to fulfilment centres, and the number of SKUs you have would be offset by the reduced shipping costs.

 Learn how ShipBob helps you understand your optimal inventory distribution

-Outsourcing fulfillment to a 3PL allows you to keep your product closer to your end customer while freeing up time and space without needing to invest in your own warehouse.
-However, unlike an on-demand warehousing company that only helps you find excess warehouse space, a 3PL like ShipBob is the expert in fulfillment.
+Outsourcing fulfilment to a 3PL allows you to keep your product closer to your end customer while freeing up time and space without needing to invest in your own warehouse.
+However, unlike an on-demand warehousing company that only helps you find excess warehouse space, a 3PL like ShipBob is the expert in fulfilment.

-ShipBob has a free analytics and distribution metrics tool for all customers that lets you explore your ideal inventory distribution so you can best leverage ShipBob’s network of distribution centers (or fulfillment centers).
+ShipBob has a free analytics and distribution metrics tool for all customers that lets you explore your ideal inventory distribution so you can best leverage ShipBob’s network of distribution centres (or fulfilment centres).
 Using your historical order data, you can:

-- View which fulfillment centers shipped your last 1,000 orders and the total costs.
+- View which fulfilment centres shipped your last 1,000 orders and the total costs.

-- See which fulfillment centers would have shipped your last 1,000 orders and how much it would have cost you if you used all or a selection of ShipBob’s fulfillment centers.
+- See which fulfilment centres would have shipped your last 1,000 orders and how much it would have cost you if you used all or a selection of ShipBob’s fulfilment centres.

-- Visualize where your customers’ shipping destinations are for a better understanding of how to split inventory across ShipBob’s fulfillment centers to potentially save money.
+- Visualise where your customers’ shipping destinations are for a better understanding of how to split inventory across ShipBob’s fulfilment centres to potentially save money.

-Request a pricing quote for ShipBob’s fulfillment centers below to see if ShipBob would be a good fit for your business.
+Request a pricing quote for ShipBob’s fulfilment centres below to see if ShipBob would be a good fit for your business.